stickeeuk/larastan-config/README.md

 If you get any free time you can refer to this file for code that should be fixed and regenerate the baseline (with the same command) afterwards.

-### Pre-Commit Hook

-You can use PHPStan in combination with [Husky](https://typicode.github.io/husky/) to run during the pre-commit stage.

-#### Installation

-- install [Husky](https://typicode.github.io/husky/#/?id=automatic-recommended) into your project
-- `cp vendor/stickee/larastan-config/dist/.husky/pre-commit .husky/pre-commit`

 ## CI

 An example GitHub actions workflow is included at `/dist/.github/workflows/phpstan.yaml`.